Vyral/base-template/_posts/2018-06-01-how-did-this-aprils-market-compare-last-years.md

 {% include youtube.html %}

+Things are changing in our real estate market.
+And, thanks to the kind people at Pacific Appraisals who provide us with a monthly market snapshot, we’ll be examining the most recent developments today.

 So how was our real estate market this April?

 First of all, there were 92 total sales. **This is a 14% increase compared to what we saw in April of 2017.
 However, this increase is a little skewed.**